 Team: Cokato Kernels

-Manager: Nick Corbin, fifth year
+Manager: Nick Corbin, sixth year

 League: North Star League – Maple Lake, Hutchinson, Buffalo, Loretto, Delano, Dassel-Cokato, Howard Lake, Maple Plain, Cokato, Litchfield, Waverly.